Arpitbanait/Pitch-Visualizer/README.md

 - **NLTK for segmentation**: lightweight, easy to run, and satisfies the sentence-tokenization requirement.
 - **FastAPI + Jinja2**: simple server-side rendering with minimal frontend complexity.
-- **Hugging Face for images**: keeps the image generation step external and easy to swap.
+- **Hugging Face for images**: uses `black-forest-labs/FLUX.1-schnell` by default, keeping the image generation step external and easy to swap.
 - **Style dropdown**: allows the user to guide the storyboard look without changing code.
 - **Fallback SVG panels**: if image generation fails, the storyboard still renders cleanly.